secretlycarl/onboarderr/README.md

 # Manual Startup

-Create and activate a venv (I use conda), Then:
+Create and activate a venv (conda or through system python), then:

 	pip install -r requirements.txt